 \subsubsection{Testable Predictions}

 Equation \eqref{eq:main_result} generates a direct prediction about how task bundles affect discrimination.
-The proposition below establishes that the minority-majority \emph{variance gap} varies systematically with task content.
-A second prediction follows when we extend the model to allow customer contact to modify subjective evaluation noise.
+The proposition below establishes that the minority--majority \emph{variance gap} varies systematically with task content.
+A second prediction follows when we extend the model to allow contact to modify subjective evaluation noise.